 |J0220||Injection, alglucosidase alfa, not otherwise specified, 10 mg [Myozyme]|

 |J0221||Injection, alglucosidase alfa, (Lumizyme), 10 mg|

 Pompe disease was first described in 1932, but remained untreated until the first enzyme replacement therapy (ERT) became available in 2006.
 Pompe disease is a result of a rare, autosomal recessive genetic defect leading to a deficiency of the lysosomal enzyme, GAA.
-Clinical manifestations are a result of the accumulation of glycogen in various tissues.
-Pompe disease manifests a clinical spectrum of disease severity that varies with respect to age of onset, rate of disease progression, and the extent of organ involvement (skeletal, respiratory, and cardiac).
+Clinical manifestations are a result of the accumulation of glycogen in various tissues with a spectrum of disease severity that varies with respect to age of onset, rate of disease progression, and the extent of organ involvement (skeletal, respiratory, and cardiac).
 Persistent accumulation of glycogen in the target tissues results in progressive debilitation, organ failure and/or death.
 Estimates of the incidence vary, but approximately 1 in 40,000 births in the United States are affected by Pompe disease (Kishnani, 2006).